 An ITiCSE working group is an intense collaboration between five to ten researchers from around the world to produce a high-value report on a topic of interest in computing education.

 A working group begins with a proposal by up to three leaders.
 The proposals are reviewed by the working group chairs, who decide which proposals can proceed to recruit members.
 The decision depends on the quality of the proposals, but also on the number of suitable rooms available for the work of the groups at the conference.

-For about a month, the selected working groups recruit members through the WG pages on the conference website and by other means.
+For about two months, the selected working groups recruit members through the WG pages on the conference website and by other means.
 Once applications close, the WG leaders select their group’s members from the list of applicants.
 There is then a short period of negotiation during which the WG chairs try to resolve any groups that are oversubscribed or undersubscribed.